fortifiedid/ena-specifications/ena-oauth2-profile.md

 - `expires_in` - The lifetime for the access token in seconds.
 The parameter is REQUIRED.
 The value SHOULD be kept as low as practically possible.

 - `refresh_token` - A refresh token.
-This parameter is OPTIONAL.<br /><br />An authorization server compliant with this profile MUST NOT issue a refresh token if no user is involved (for example, the `client_credentials` grant), or if the user does not have a direct relationship with the authorization server (for example, the `urn:ietf:params:oauth:grant-type:saml2-bearer` grant).
+This parameter is OPTIONAL.

 - `scope` - The issued scope(s).
 Section 5.1 of \[[RFC6749](#rfc6749)\] states that the parameter is OPTIONAL if the scopes granted are the same as those requested by the client, and REQUIRED otherwise.
 This profile states that the inclusion of the parameter is RECOMMENDED, regardless of which scopes were granted.

-Example of an access token (in the form of a signed JWT) issued along with a refresh token:
+Example of a token response message holding an access token (in the form of a signed JWT) along with a refresh token:

 ```
 HTTP/1.1 200 OK